shaimaali/Chefaa_Assigment/README.md

     2- enter text in search field
     3- type on enter from keyboard
     4- press on photo icon
-	5- verify that chefaa image display
+	5- verify that the user directed to photo section